fraunhoferportugal/tsfel/docs/descriptions/faq.rst

     * **Does TSFEL allow to extract features from multi-dimensional time series with variable lengths?**

         Yes, it is possible, indeed.
 That's actually one of the functionalities that weren't adequately addressed by similar packages when we started the development of TSFEL.
 I recommend that the time series be stored in a data file and processed using the dataset_features_extractor.
 We are still updating the documentation of this functionality.
 In the meantime, you can read Section 2.2.1.
-Data ingestion and preprocessing of TSFEL publication which addresses that topic.
+Data ingestion and preprocessing of `TSFEL publication <https://www.sciencedirect.com/science/article/pii/S2352711020300017/>`_ which addresses that topic.

     * **Do I have examples showcasing a complete pipeline using TSFEL?**

        Sure, we provide several notebooks with examples of complete classification pipelines using TSFEL.
-The notebooks are available here.
+The notebooks are available `here <https://github.com/fraunhoferportugal/tsfel/tree/development/notebooks/>`_.
 If you want to share a notebook with additional pipelines, please feel free to reach us.

     * **Why should I use TSFEL?**